 It is estimated that 70% of adults will experience at least one traumatic event in their lifetime.
 Traumatic events, such as accidents, violent crimes, abuse and neglect, the sudden death of a loved one, or natural disasters, can have a lasting effect on a person’s mental health.
-While many people will only experience short-term responses and can recover with the support of family and friends, approximately 20% of individuals who experience a traumatic event may develop long-term symptoms that impact their daily life and could lead to a mental health diagnosis such as Post Traumatic Stress Disorder (PTSD).
+While many people will only experience short-term responses and can recover with the support of family and friends, approximately 20% of individuals who experience a traumatic event may develop long-term symptoms that impact their daily lives and could lead to mental health diagnoses such as Post Traumatic Stress Disorder (PTSD).

 Symptoms of Trauma and PTSD